croquet/microverse/staging/docs/CardSpec.md

 A 3D model loaded as part of a card may have a rotation that does not match with the orientation of the card.
 You can use dataRotation as a "one time" fix to rotate the 3D model when loading.

 Specifies the rotation of the loaded model.
-If the Array has three elements, it is interpred as an euler angle.
+If the Array has three elements, it is interpreted as an euler angle.
 If the array has four elements, it is interpreted as aquaternion.
 It defaults to [0, 0, 0, 1] (no rotation) when not speficied.

 ---